Chola conquest of the Anuradhapura Kingdom: Fall of Anuradhapura

 A partial consolidation of Chola power in Rajarata had followed the initial season of plunder.
 With the intention to transform Chola encampments into more permanent military enclaves, Saivite temples were constructed in Polonnaruwa and in the emporium of Mahatirtha.
 Taxation was also instituted, especially on merchants and artisans by the Cholas.
 In 1014 Rajaraja I died and was succeeded by his son Rajendra Chola I, perhaps the most aggressive king of his line.
-Chola raids were launched southward from Rajarata into Rohana.
+Chola invasion were launched southward from Rajarata into Rohana.
 By his fifth year, Rajendra claimed to have completely conquered the Ceylon and incorporated it into the Chola Empire.
+Thus The Rajendra's success was complete and whole of the island became a Chola Province.
 As per the Sinhalese chronicle Mahavamsa, the conquest of Anuradhapura was completed in the 36th year of the reign of the Sinhalese monarch Mahinda V, i.e. about 1017–18.
 Rajendra's success was complete and whole of the island became a Chola Province.
 But the Cholas never really consolidated their control over southern Sri Lanka, which in the case lacked large and prosperous settlements to tempt long-term Chola occupation.
 According to the Culavamsa and Karandai plates, Rajendra Chola led a large army into Rohana and captured Mahinda's crown, queen, daughter, a vast amount of wealth, and the king himself whom he took as a prisoner to India, where he eventually died in exile in 1029.